 Hypokalemic periodic paralysis

-At least seven mutations in the SCN4A gene have been identified in people with hypokalemic periodic paralysis, a condition that causes episodes of extreme muscle weakness that are associated with low levels of potassium in the blood (hypokalemia).
-Mutations in the SCN4A gene account for about 10 percent of all cases of this condition.
-Each of the known mutations changes a single amino acid in the SCN4A protein, which alters the structure and function of sodium channels in skeletal muscle cells.
+At least nine variants in the SCN4A gene have been identified in people with hypokalemic periodic paralysis, a condition that causes episodes of extreme muscle weakness that are associated with low levels of potassium in the blood (hypokalemia).
+Variants in the SCN4A gene account for about 10 percent of all cases of this condition.
+Each of the known variants changes a single amino acid in the SCN4A protein, which alters the structure and function of sodium channels in skeletal muscle cells.
 The abnormal channels change the normal flow of sodium ions, which prevents muscles from contracting normally.
 Low potassium levels also contribute to this problem.
 Because muscle contraction is needed for movement, these changes in ion transport lead to long-lasting episodes of severe muscle weakness.More About This Health Condition

-At least 18 mutations in the SCN4A gene are known to cause paramyotonia congenita, a muscle disease characterized by episodes of sustained muscle tensing (myotonia) that prevent muscles from relaxing normally.
-The SCN4A gene mutations that cause this condition each change a single amino acid in the SCN4A protein, which alters the structure and function of sodium channels in skeletal muscle cells.
+At least 28 variants in the SCN4A gene are known to cause paramyotonia congenita, a muscle disease characterized by episodes of sustained muscle tensing (myotonia) that prevent muscles from relaxing normally.
+The SCN4A gene variants that cause this condition each change a single amino acid in the SCN4A protein, which alters the structure and function of sodium channels in skeletal muscle cells.
 The most common genetic changes replace the amino acid arginine with one of several other amino acids at protein position 1448.

-Several mutations in the SCN4A gene result in potassium-aggravated myotonia, a condition that causes episodes of myotonia that prevent muscles from relaxing normally.
-The resulting muscle stiffness may be aggravated by eating potassium-rich foods.
-The most common genetic changes associated with potassium-aggravated myotonia replace the amino acid glycine with one of several other amino acids at protein position 1306.
-These mutations delay the closing of channels made with the SCN4A protein, which increases the flow of sodium ions into skeletal muscle cells.
-The presence of excess potassium stimulates the flow of even more sodium ions into these cells.
+The most common genetic changes associated with potassium-aggravated myotonia replace the amino acid glycine with one of several other amino acids at position 1306 in the SCN4A protein.
+These variants delay the closing of channels made with the SCN4A protein, which increases the flow of sodium ions into skeletal muscle cells.
+When excess potassium is present in the body, which occurs after eating potassium-rich foods, even more sodium ions flow into skeletal muscle cells in order to maintain a proper balance of calcium and potassium.
 These changes in ion transport trigger prolonged muscle contractions, which underlie the muscle stiffness characteristic of potassium-aggravated myotonia.More About This Health Condition

 Congenital myasthenic syndrome